vinod-kayartaya/EDA-with-kafka-BOOKING-OCT-2025/day2/04-user-guide-for-creating-spring-boot-producer.md

-Here is a clean, step-by-step guide you can publish as a tutorial blog post.
-I kept it aligned with the artifacts you shared, including Java 17, Spring Boot 3.5.x, the Spring Web + Spring for Apache Kafka stack, and the same Kafka producer settings and port.

 # Build a Spring Boot Kafka Producer from scratch

 If you want a minimal, production-ready Kafka producer in Spring Boot, follow these steps.
 You will create a new project on start.spring.io, wire in the Kafka producer, and expose a REST endpoint that publishes messages to a Kafka topic.